mrsilver76/groupmachine/README.md

 Grouping is based on two key factors: the time between shots and the distance between their locations.
 When the gap between consecutive photos or videos exceeds either the time or distance threshold, a new album is started.

-Using the default thresholds (48 hours and 50 km) means that photos/videos taken less than two days apart and within 50 kilometres will be grouped together.
+Using the default thresholds (48 hours and 50 km) means that photos/videos taken less than 2 days apart and within 50 kilometres will be grouped together.
 For example, photos/videos taken during a single day trip or a weekend away will usually fall into the same album.
 If you then travel to a different city a few days later, that will create a new album.
 This approach is designed to reflect natural breaks in your timeline, capturing major location changes or extended time gaps.

 Because the grouping relies on metadata timestamps and GPS coordinates, it assumes your media files include accurate time and location information.
-These assumptions generally hold true for photos and videos downloaded from modern smartphones or cloud backups.
-If the metadata is missing or invalid, GroupMachine can use the created or last modified timestamp of the file instead (whichever is the earliest).
+These assumptions generally hold true for photos and videos taken by modern smartphones and digital cameras.
+If the time metadata is missing or invalid, GroupMachine can use the created or last modified timestamp of the file instead (whichever is the earliest).

 You can override these defaults using `-t` (`--time`) and `-d` (`--distance`).